MCP STDIO Launch Boundary

 The MCP transport spec says the STDIO client launches the server as a subprocess, and the latest MCP security guidance calls out local MCP server compromise, malicious startup commands, sandboxing, consent, filesystem control, and network control.
 That makes STDIO launch review a natural enterprise product surface: before the agent sees a local tool, the platform can ask for a machine-readable launch decision.

-The high-value buyer questions are straightforward:
+The high-value reviewer questions are straightforward:

 - Which local MCP server commands are approved to run?